vpallegar/wordpress-web3-wallet-login/README.md

-# web3-login
+# web3-wallet-login

 This module allows for users to login via their web3 wallet.

-Administrators can provide the ability to enable web3 login and set public addresses for any wordpress user account.
+Administrators can provide the ability to enable Web3 Wallet Login and set public addresses for any wordpress user account.

 ![Settings Screen](assets/screenshot-1.png)
 ![User Profile Screen](assets/screenshot-2.png)